Amielll/transporting-around-toronto/README.md

 ### Contributors
 Authors: Dihan Niloy, Amiel Nurja, Mieko Yao

-Special thanks to Yunfu (Chris) Xu
+Special thanks to Yunfu (Chris) Xu for his contributions in ideating for our project.